Northern Virginia’s Family Law Firm

 Our attorneys handle every type of family law matter in Virginia:

 Child Custody and Visitation.
 Our attorneys are veterans of many tough custody battles, fighting on behalf of mothers, fathers and grandparents in custody cases across Northern Virginia.
 We have expertise both with initial custody determinations and also cases involving relocation of custodial parents or modification of prior court orders.
-For more information on Virginia custody and visitation law, including the types of custody in Virginia, relocation, modification, denial of visitation, grandparent custody and visitation, custody evaluators, guardians ad litem and home studies, see Child Custody and Visitation Law in Virginia.
+For more information on Virginia custody and visitation law, including the types of custody in Virginia, the factors used by courts in deciding custody, modification, relocation and denial of visitation, see our Guide to Custody in Virginia.

-Winter Consultation Special.
-For a limited time, schedule an initial 1-hour consultation with one of our family lawyers for just $150 ($200 for our Fairfax office).
+For a limited time, schedule an initial 1-hour consultation with one of our family lawyers for just $150.
 Contact us today to take advantage of this discounted rate.